Comparing KE (BEKE) & The Competition

-KE (NYSE: BEKE) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it compare to its peers?
-We will compare KE to similar companies based on the strength of its institutional ownership, valuation, profitability, analyst recommendations, risk, dividends and earnings.
+KE (NYSE: BEKE) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it contrast to its competitors?
+We will compare KE to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, institutional ownership and profitability.

 Profitability

-This table compares KE and its peers’ net margins, return on equity and return on assets.
+This table compares KE and its competitors’ net margins, return on equity and return on assets.

 |Net Margins